chrismejia/mongoose-intro-holostats/mongoose-guide.md

 Virtual methods are named and use getters and setters, just like Classes can, and therefore are **NOT** invoked.
 The virtual itself is not a function, but rather its getter/setter function is.

+### What purpose do virtual methods serve?

+**TL;DR: if you can compose new, commonly used data from existing document fields, use a virtual method, instead of adding a field to the document.**

+Let's say that we create a virtual method `namedSubCount`, that will grab a single `Idol` document's `name` and `subCount` fields, format, and return them in a string of our choosing.

+If this is an operation that needs to be done often, it's less data for the DB to store if we can form this new data from **already existing** data on a document(s).
+Here, the `namedSubCount` function allows for us to not have to create a `namedSubCount` field on each `Idol` document.

 ```js
 // Idol.js